robertmuth/Cwerg/FrontEndDocs/tutorial.md

 ```

 Every file starts with a module stanza.
-The `name` of the module, "main",
-is largely ignored and may be dropped in the future.

 The type information in the function declaration follows the Go model of
 identifier followed by type.